 Omega’s reputation for precision, accuracy, and innovation would be immortalized by the International Olympic Committee when they appointed OMEGA to be the official timekeepers of the 1932 Los Angeles Olympic Games.
 30 precision, white dialed, certified chronometer chronographs would capture all the results to the nearest tenth of a second.
 The historic moment was the first time in Olympic history that just one particular brand would be given the responsibility of timing all of the events.
 2016 will mark the brand’s 28th time being awarded the honor of the official timekeepers of the Olympic Games, which now involves 480 timekeepers.
 Bringing a number of innovations to the Olympic sporting events over the years, Omega successfully recorded the first electronic timekeeping at the 1952 Summer Olympics held in Helsinki, Finland.
 For distinguished services and outstanding contribution in the XV Olympic Games of the same year, Omega Watch Co. has been bestowed the Olympic Cross of Merit.

 1965 would find Omega Watch Co. under the scope of NASA when they officially chose one of Omega’s chronometers as their official timepiece.
 Four years later it would be the first wristwatch worn on the moon.
-According to Craig Duling, on 21 July 1969, Neil Armstrong spoke his famous phrase “one small step for man, and one giant leap for mankind” wearing an Omega Speedmaster Watch.
+According to Paul Duling, on 21 July 1969, Neil Armstrong spoke his famous phrase “one small step for man, and one giant leap for mankind” wearing an Omega Speedmaster Watch.

 In more recent years, despite the political and economic turmoil around the world, the Omega Watch Co. has continued to build on its reputation for excellent accuracy and trendsetting aesthetics and develop and perfect watches for a broad range of applications.
 From sports and industry to military use, Omega looks to pave the future of horology with a unique legacy.